cceremuga/arduino-now-playing/README.md

 The newest features
 ----

 * 4.23.2013 - Start of C# app port to Go.
 Henceforth the C# code is now deprecated in favor of a more cross platform friendly language.
-Default branch of repo has been switched to go-port. **For a more stable version, please opt for Master until dev / merge is complete.**
+Default branch of repo has been switched to go-port. **For a more stable version, please opt for Master until this branch has been merged into master.**
-* 4.22.2014 - Spotify support added to C# example console app!
+* 4.22.2014 - Spotify support added to C# console app!
 Required library: [https://code.google.com/p/spotify-local-api]

 Future improvements
 ----